 The Swedish environmental entrepreneur echoed the words of UN Environment’s Acting Executive Director, Joyce Msuya.
 Joyce earlier said nations must start delivering real change.
 For starters by appealing for world leaders to move on from ‘past pledging and politicking’.
 Therefore to do things differently.
 So to enable the conditions for sustainable change to happen.

-So the fourth session of the UN Environment Assembly (UNEA-4) is taking place from 11-15 March 2019 in Nairobi, Kenya.
+In conclusion, the fourth session of the United Nations (UN) UN Environment Assembly (UNEA-4) is taking place from 11-15 March 2019 in Nairobi, Kenya.
 Likewise and under the overall theme, ‘Innovative Solutions for Environmental Challenges and Sustainable Consumption and Production’.
 So therefore UNEA-4 will address:

-1. environmental challenges related to poverty and natural resources management.
-That’s including sustainable food systems, food security and halting biodiversity loss;
+- environmental challenges related to poverty and natural resources management.
+That’s including sustainable food systems.
+Also, food security and halting biodiversity loss;

-3. innovative sustainable business development at a time of rapid technological change.
+innovative sustainable economies and business development.
+Especially at a time most importantly of rapid technological change.